Gaming in 2023: Mobile reigns supreme, but the battlefield is shifting

 Mobile Gaming: Still the Giant

-Data.ai's data highlights the unmatched scale of mobile gaming.
-With over 1,500 apps generating over $10 million annually and 13 surpassing $1 billion, the commercial dominance of mobile gaming is undeniable.
+Data.ai's annual report highlights the unmatched scale of mobile gaming.
+With nearly 1,000 apps generating over $10 million annually and 7 surpassing $1 billion, the commercial dominance of mobile gaming is undeniable.

 PC and Console: A Pursuit of Prestige